OpenSourceEconomics/econ-project-templates/docs/src/r_organisation.rst

 .. figure:: ../bld/example/r/project_hierarchies_big_pic.png
    :width: 50em
-.. comment:'src once under bld, once extra - same?
+.. comment::'src once under bld, once extra - same?
 Once produced by pytask' Files and directories in brownish colours are constructed by pytask; those with a bluish background are added directly by the researcher.
 You immediately see the **separation of inputs and outputs** (one of our guiding principles) at work:

     * All source code is in the *src* directory.